ricardoccpaiva/my_telemetry_api/GUIDE.md

 - External HTTP requests
 - Custom instrumentation

-We are going to use one library for each of these components and they are all very similar both in how you initialize them and how they work internally.
-They simply attach to Elixir Telemetry events and then act accordingly, i.e, creating OpenTelemetry spans.
+We are going to use one library per component, they are all very similar both in how you initialize them and how they work internally.
+They simply attach to Elixir Telemetry events and then act accordingly.

 ## Phoenix HTTP requests
 For this we'll use [opentelemetry_phoenix](https://github.com/opentelemetry-beam/opentelemetry_phoenix).